ritwikm14/banknifty-lstm-intraday-prediction/README.md

 - Short-term realized volatility
 - Long-term realized volatility

-All features are normalized after sequence generation.
+All features are normalized following sequence creation.

 ---

-## 4. Model Architecture
+## 4. LSTM Model

-The model is a two-layer LSTM with:
+The architecture consists of:

+- Two LSTM layers
 - Hidden dimension: 64
-- Number of layers: 2
 - Dropout: 0.2
-- Sigmoid output for binary direction prediction
+- Sigmoid output for binary classification

-Loss function: Binary Cross-Entropy
+**Loss Function:** Binary Cross-Entropy
-Optimizer: Adam
+**Optimizer:** Adam

 The model predicts whether the next candle closes higher than the current one.